-Cacheability is a segment attribute, and is implemented by the VciXcache component.
+Cacheability is a segment attribute that can be exploited by some cache controllers such as VciXcacheWrapper component.
 As this component does not implement a MMU, it contains a dedicated address decoder to determine the cacheability.
 This decoder is implemented as a Cacheability Table, that is accessed by the cache controller for each processor request.
 This table is indexed by the address bits selected by the cacheability mask.
 The table output is a Boolean defining the cacheability.